ABOUT OP

 Overland Park is consistently recognized among the best in the nation for quality of life attributes and business environment.
 Its highly educated residents enjoy an abundance of employment opportunities and, when they aren’t on the job, plenty of leisure choices.

 In just 60 years, Overland Park has grown to become the state’s second largest city and its economic engine.
 More than 10,000 businesses keep the local economy strong.
-With a population soon to exceed 200,000 residents, Overland Park represents about one-third of the total population of Johnson County, which is the state’s most populous county.
+With a population of more than 200,000 residents, Overland Park represents about one-third of the total population of Johnson County, which is the state’s most populous county.
 And, it is the largest suburb in the Kansas City metro.

 Moving to Overland Park?
 Check out our new residents guide!